Gut Health + Immunity

 Autoimmune diseases are more common in societies that have transitioned to an industrialised western diet.

-Improving gut health via a whole food diet improves immune health and lowers inflammation in the body.
+Improving gut health via a whole food diet such as the Mediterranean diet or keto diet improves immune health and lowers inflammation in the body.
 Autoimmune disorders that benefit from an integrative medicine approach include: autoimmune thyroid disease, multiple sclerosis, coeliac disease, rheumatoid and psoriatic arthritis.

 References